-1. Decentralised system/pre-market authorisation: The European regulatory model on medical devices has been successfully exported around the world.
-But the current system can and should be further improved to safeguard patient safety and enhance innovation.
-The revised regulatory system for medical devices should continue to provide citizens' access to innovative and cost-efficient medical technology while strengthening the oversight and coordination of the Notified Bodies and regulatory authorities.
-AmCham EU does not believe pre-market approval by a central agency for medical devices would be an improvement; it would neither enhance patient safety nor prevent illegal activities (e.g. the recent breast implant scandal).
+1. Decentralised system/pre-market authorisation: the European regulatory model on medical devices has been successfully exported around the world.
+But the current system can, and should, be further improved in order to better deliver the objectives of safeguarding patient safety and enhancing innovation.
+The revised regulatory system should continue to provide citizens access to innovative and cost-efficient medical technology while strengthening the oversight and the coordination of the Notified Bodies and regulatory authorities.
+AmCham EU does not believe pre-market approval by a central agency for medical devices would be an improvement; it would neither enhance patient safety nor prevent illegal activities (eg, the recent breast implant scandal).

 The 'Scrutiny' procedure, as proposed by the European Commission, is essentially a random duplication of the Notified Body product assessment.
 As such, we consider that the 'Scrutiny' proposal from the Commission and the Parliament does not offer any substantive contribution to patient safety, nor does it make best use of competent authority and Commission resources.
 The procedure essentially adds layers of random duplication at several stages of the approval process and will increase red tape and unnecessary bureaucracy.
+However, if a 'Scrutiny' procedure would be introduced, the Council's suggested improvements to this procedure should be considered.
+This proposal integrates the 'Scrutiny' process further within the normal approval process and targets really innovative products (eg, new high risk implantable devices), which is a step in the right direction.

-Furthermore, improving the quality and consistency of the assessment made by the Notified Bodies could be achieved by strengthening their designation and monitoring procedures; in particular tackling the level of resources and expertise needed.
+Furthermore, improving the quality and consistency of the assessment made by the Notified Bodies would be better carried out through a strengthening of their designation and monitoring procedures, in particular tackling the level of resources and expertise needed.
 Stricter and more harmonised criteria for designating and monitoring the quality of Notified Bodies is the best way to ensure equal levels of patient safety all over Europe.